Book Review: Sense and Sensibility by Jane Austen. Summary. Quotes & Facts

 The lady would say something welcome, although the act of avoiding embarrassment was decent.
 Even after she was hit by a love affair, she had to quietly eat with her family to avoid suspicion.

-In this way, Eleanor will often face inner entanglements, and conflicts between self and others, but she swallows these conflicts in her heart, making these conflicts more hidden.
+In this way, Eleanor will often face inner entanglements, and conflicts between herself and others, but she swallows these conflicts in her heart, making these conflicts more hidden.

 If it is said that the root of civilization lies in repressing one's own heart and putting on the cloak of moral hypocrisy, such "goodness" needs to be considered.
 If women need to suppress their own sensibility and innocence to exercise rational power in order to obtain happiness in love, then Such "happiness" is also worth examining.